Exploring the SAJ National Team Coaches: Moguls Edition (Part 1)

 He became head coach in the 2018-19 season and is the backbone of the Japanese mogul team, having participated in the past three Winter Olympics: Sochi, Pyeongchang, and Beijing

-important job is selecting and appointing other coaches and trainers, and I'm also responsible for gathering the opinions of the coaches when creating various standards and submitting them to the sports headquarters."
+Furthermore, selecting and appointing other coaches and trainers is an important part of my work, and I'm also responsible for gathering the opinions of the coaches when creating various standards and submitting them to the competition headquarters."

-In professional baseball teams and J.League clubs, there is a manager above the head coach, who may then have a general manager or someone in a similar role above him,
+In professional baseball teams and J.League clubs, there is a manager above the head coach, and above the manager or someone with a similar role.

-but in the case of the national ski team, the head coach essentially doubles as both manager and general manager.
+However, in the case of the national ski team, the head coach essentially doubles as the manager and GM.

 "Ultimately, we discuss and decide with the relevant director of the Ski Association of Japan (SAJ), but whatever the event, the head coach's decision is respected and is generally adopted."